The GR®653, route from Arles to Compostela

 This beautiful road, between bastides and castelnaux, will reveal many treasures to you, before the last stopover in Gers in the heart of Marciac.

-Its central square surrounded by arcaded houses housed a market, destroyed in 1871.
-The village can be recognized from afar thanks to its two bell towers: that of the Church of Notre-Dame de L'Assomption (XNUMXth century) and that of the old one.
-Augustinian convent (XNUMXth century).
-Outside the village, the Notre-Dame de la Croix chapel (XNUMXth century) borders the Chemin de Saint-Jacques.
+Its central square, surrounded by arcaded houses, housed a market hall, which was destroyed in 1871.
+The village can be recognized from afar thanks to its two bell towers: that of the Notre-Dame de L'Assomption church (13th century) and that of the former Augustinian convent (14th century).
+Outside the village, the Notre-Dame de la Croix chapel (19th century) borders the Way of St. James.

 Your path will end in the Hautes-Pyrénées at the village of Maubourguet.